munin-monitoring/munin/doc/tutorial/getting-started.rst

 to get.

 We cannot speak about every other OS, but any UNIX-like have been reported to work.
-Your safest best should still to stick to a supported OS if you don't feel adventurous.
+Your safest bet should be to stick to a supported OS if you don't feel adventurous.

 Also, you should need a dedicated server for the master role, as it mostly